 In 2009, when Rich Marcello and Joel Elliott set up Strand Brewing Co in a 1,000-square-foot space in Torrance, they were the only manufacturing craft brewery in the area.

 “Prior to 2009, the South Bay wasn’t on anyone’s radar for beer,” explains Rich Marcello.

 Nowadays, they are joined by a slew of other local colleagues, including Monkish, Absolution, and Smog City—some of the nearly 10 craft breweries in Torrance alone.

 There’s plenty of beer (including offerings only available in the taproom, such as their pleasingly crisp Blond Ale) and, depending on the night, street-style tacos, smokey barbecue or other complementary delights from visiting food trucks.

 Credit the success of Strand Brewing to producing great craft beer that was ardently hand-sold into local accounts by Rich Marcello.
 (Think of partner Joel Elliott as the beer master, and Marcello at the helm of marketing and business.)

-“For the first six months my only accounts were here in the South Bay,” Marcello says.
-Nowadays, Strand beers can be found throughout the entire state of California, though their focus is still on L.A. and Orange County.
+“For the first six months my only accounts were here in the South Bay,” Rich Marcello says.
+Nowadays, Strand beers can be found throughout the entire state of California, though their focus is still on Los Angeles and Orange County.
 Recently, they’ve begun distributing their beer in cans, marking a new growth stage for the brewery.